rubenszinho/caddy-auth-proxy/README.md

-# Caddy Zero Trust Auth Proxy
+# Caddy Auth Proxy

 A lightweight Caddy-based authentication proxy that protects upstream services with Basic Auth.
 Designed to run behind a TLS-terminating edge (e.g., Railway, Cloudflare) and proxy to internal services.

 ## Use Case

-Protect a private service (e.g., Data Logger Service) running on an internal network:
+Protect an internal service with basic authentication before exposing it publicly:

 ```
-User (HTTPS) → Railway Edge (TLS) → Caddy (Basic Auth) → Data Logger (internal:5555)
+User (HTTPS) → Edge/PaaS (TLS) → Caddy (Basic Auth) → Internal Service
 ```

-The upstream service has no public URL.
-Caddy is the only entry point and requires authentication.
+The upstream service has no public access.
+Caddy is the only entry point and enforces authentication.

 ## Features